maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 multiway system's evolution.
 In that case, we need a way to detect whether a pair of expressions is

-* spacelike — the expressions were produced (directly or indirectly) by a single event,
+* Spacelike &mdash; the expressions were produced (directly or indirectly) by a single event
-* branchlike — the expressions were made (directly or indirectly) by multiple events that matched the same expression, or
+* Branchlike &mdash; the expressions were made (directly or indirectly) by multiple events that matched the same expression
-* timelike — the expressions are causally related, one produced or was produced by another.
+* Timelike &mdash; the expressions are causally related: one produced or was produced by another

-And in simple systems, it is straightforward to understand what the separation is.
-I.e., in the following three systems, the expressions `{2, 3}` and `{3, 4}` are spacelike, branchlike and timelike
+And in simple systems, it is straightforward to understand what the separation is, i.e., in the following three systems, the expressions `{2, 3}` and `{3, 4}` are spacelike, branchlike and timelike, respectively:
-respectively:

 ```wl
 In[] := Framed[WolframModel[<|"PatternRules" -> #|>, {{1, 2}}, Infinity,